Odekake Kozame: Anime

 An anime adaptation was announced on May 25, 2023.
 The original net animation (ONA) series is animated by ENGI and directed by Marina Maki, with Hiroaki Nagashima writing and supervising the scripts, Arisa Yoshii designing the characters, and Yoshiaki Fujisawa composing the music at Kadokawa Corporation.
-It was released on YouTube from August 1, 2023 to May 10, 2024.
+It was released on YouTube from August 1, 2023, to May 10, 2024.
 The anime's theme song is "Yorimichi" performed by Kana Hanazawa.

 A new anime project was announced after the final episode of the series on May 10, 2024.
 It was later revealed to be a film produced again by ENGI and directed by Chihiro Kumano, with Hiroaki Nagashima returning to write the scripts, Ayumi Takeuchi designing the characters, and Yoshiaki Fujisawa returning to compose the music.
 It opened in Japanese theaters on August 22, 2025.
 The film's theme song is "Yorimichi" performed by Lozareena.

+A second season was announced on December 18, 2025.
+The cast and staff from the film are reprising their roles.
+It premiered on April 12, 2026, within the Animori! program on TV Tokyo and its affiliates, and also streams on YouTube.

 Collaborations

-The franchise has collaborated with various other characters, productions, facilities, and municipalities, including releases of special episodes (manga and anime) of Gamera Rebirth, Chibi Godzilla, Rody (jp), Chiba Prefecture, and Kurashiki city.
+The franchise has collaborated with various other characters, productions, facilities, and municipalities, including releases of special episodes (manga and anime) of Gamera Rebirth, Chibi Godzilla, Rody, Chiba Prefecture, and Kurashiki city.